The4star/r-n-ecommerce/README.md

 # React native ecommerce application

-A demo ecommerce application for ios and android created using react native.
+A demo ecommerce application for ios and android created using react native and typescript.